 - Evaluate the applicability, and relevance, of theories and approaches to Chicana/o experiences and to the discipline

 The Chicana and Chicano Studies (CCS) Accelerated Online Program offers all of the courses associated with the major requirements needed to complete the BA (with a concentration in Transnational Latino Perspectives) in an online, eight-week format.
 To qualify, students must have already completed a majority of UNM core curriculum, as well as college and minor requirements.
 A student with an associate's degree or at least 60-70 transferable college-level credit hours is ideally positioned for eligibility.
 Please see the information provided in the Degree Requirements tab.

-The major requirements for completing the BA degree in Chicana and Chicano total 36 credit hours.
+The major requirements for completing the BA degree in Chicana and Chicano total 36 credit hours (27 credit hours for major core courses and 9 hours for the concentration).
 Special course sections are scheduled for Accelerated Online Program students and offered on a cyclical basis.
-Look for the courses in the current schedule of classes with a course comment that reads "Limited to accelerated online program students only."
-Below is a listing of all of the required courses for the program.
+Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed online program students only."
+Below is a listing of all of the courses that are available for the program.

 |Course Name||Credit Hours|